Tags: /

 The Must-List: Five of Our Favorite Super-Spooky Halloween Entertainments

-The great irony of Halloween is this: that, in subjecting ourselves to scares of the kitschy seasonal-grocery-aisle variety, we’re somehow able to find some small amount of relief from the IRL horrors that seem to so consistently plague the news every day.
-But horror movies and other end-of-October entertainments aren’t necessarily always a distraction.
-Just as often they’re an honest expression of universal human anxieties, dressed up in foul-smelling rubber mask from Rite Aid (seriously—what’s up with the inside of those things?)
+The great irony of Halloween is that in subjecting ourselves to scares of the kitschy seasonal-grocery-aisle variety, we somehow inoculate ourselves, for a moment, the IRL horrors that so consistently plague us each day online in the news each day.
+But horror movies and other October-end entertainments aren’t necessarily always simply a distraction.
+Just as often they’re an honest expression of universal human anxieties, dressed up in a foul-smelling rubber mask from the ad-hoc aisles of your local Spirit Halloween retail outlet.
+(Seriously, what’s up with the inside of those masks?
+Gross.)

-Point is, scary movies are both fun and, in some weird way, necessary.
+Point is: scary movies are both fun and—in some weird way—necessary.
 Particularly as the evenings begin to dim and pumpkin spice flavonoids start to invade any and all commercially available foodstuffs.
 But!
-There are as many different kinds of Halloween-film favorites as there are shades of autumn leaves.
+There are nearly as many different shades of Halloween comfort-viewing as there are of autumn leaves.

-Whether you’re a gorehound with a taste for ultra-intense indie horror or a comedy nerd with a soft spot for trick-or-treat silliness, you no doubt have some sort of perennial end-of-October viewing ritual.
+Whether you’re an unabashed gore-hound with a taste for ultra-intense indie horror or a comedy nerd with a soft spot for trick-or-treat silliness, you no doubt have some sort of perennial Halloween viewing ritual.
 What are some of ours?
 GLAD YOU ASKED.
 Let’s take a look at this month’s Must-List to find out:

 IT’S THE GREAT PUMPKIN, CHARLIE BROWN (1966)